 If you’re building a professional website, this is an important next step.
 A private domain name looks much more serious, and if you’re planning on making money with your website by adding an online store, you’ll want to upgrade as well.

-Building a website with the GoDaddy Website Builder is quick and intuitive.
+It's quick and intuitive to build a website with GoDaddy's website builder.
 In just six simple steps, you can build your first website and have it published online.
 Simply sign up for an account, choose an industry and name, pick a theme, customize your settings and content, and then preview and publish your website online.

 There’s a huge number of sections and elements that can be added to each of your pages, and an almost unlimited number of customizations.
 GoDaddy has excellent customer support, and it’s available 24/7, even for free members, so don’t hesitate to ask questions as you’re building your site.